Tomtores/Satisfactory/savegames/saveReset/process.md

 The command will take some time to execute (especially if you have multiple truck paths) - be patient.
 - The result will ba saved into TARGET_Edited.sav
 - **Remember** to use the modified TARGET_Edited.sav save in next steps ;-)
+- Note: If the Target_Edited.sav does not load properly after pasting the megaprint, try opening the edited save in game and resaving it as new file.
+That fixed the issue for me.

 ### Copying your buildings with inventories via SCIM: